The History of Spray Point Station

 to find out more about

-Off the Mapp is owned, managed and loved by Jenny Mapp, with the ‘help’ of her children, Ben and Sarah.
+Off the Map is owned, managed and loved by Jenny Bevan, with the ‘help’ of her husband Murray and children, Ben and Sarah.

-Your Off the Mapp holiday is an opportunity to experience a simpler, traditional New Zealand lifestyle where relaxation and fun are emphasized.
+Your Off the Map holiday is an opportunity to experience a simpler, traditional New Zealand lifestyle where relaxation and fun are emphasized.
 This is combined with the potential to protect and enhance this unique unspoiled environment for future generations to enjoy, and to allow guests the opportunity to contribute to this work.
-Jenny welcomes you to Off the Mapp, knowing that you too will find inspiration and rejuvenation in this beautiful corner of New Zealand.
+Jenny and Murray welcome you to Off the Map, knowing that you too will find inspiration and rejuvenation in this beautiful corner of New Zealand.